← Case Study Home

 Everything elseFree tier

 Not 200 users with optimistic conversion rates.
-Ten people who use the app enough to pay for it.
+A handful of people who use the app enough to pay for it.

 Will People Pay?